Mount Isa: Amenities

 The City of Mount Isa operates a public library in Mount Isa at 23 West Street which utilizes a high - speed ISDN Internet Connection (powered through the National Broadband Network) to both Townsville and Brisbane.

 Mount Isa also has a cinema complex, situated in the inner city on Rodeo Drive, that contains three air-conditioned cinemas, a skate park/aquatic centre and a multi-purpose sporting complex for basketball and other indoor sports.
 Mount Isa's events complex, Buchanan Park, opened in May 2007, can hold up to 6,000 people and is used for special events such as concerts and expos.
 It is also the home of the city's annual show and rodeo.

 The city is known for its annual Rodeo and Mardi Gras street parade every August.
 There is also an annual Multicultural Festival in early September.

-The local theater group, the Mount Isa Theatrical Society, also known as MITS, often holds plays and musicals, at least once every few months.
+The local theatre group, the Mount Isa Theatrical Society, also known as MITS, often holds plays and musicals, at least once every few months.

-Athletics, gymnastics, tennis, Rugby League, hockey, Football, netball, Rugby Union, cricket and Australian Rules are the most common sports but Shooting, Squash, Softball, Basketball, BMX racing, and Ten-Pin bowling are also present.
+Athletics, gymnastics, tennis, rugby league, field hockey, football, netball, rugby union, cricket, and Australian rules are the most common sports but shooting, squash, softball, basketball, BMX racing, and ten-pin bowling are also present.
 Mount Isa has a Go Kart Club situated off Duchess Road on the southern side of town.